MBahyrycz/MBahyrycz/README.md

 ### Hi there 👋
 <hr>

-My name is Mateusz Mahyrycz.
+My name is Mateusz Bahyrycz.
 I am the third year <b>Automatics and Robotics</b> student at AGH UST and fifth year student of <b>Medicine</b> at Jagiellonian University.
 <br>
 I am intrested in graphic programming and artifical inteligence, expecially conected with medicine.
 <br>